crsdme/opencart-tailwind/README.md

 E-commerce project based on OpenCart (ocStore), styled with Tailwind CSS and containerized with Docker.

+## Legacy

+**OpenCart.
+Legacy.
+We know.**
+**Maybe a trash can.
+Trash cannot.**

+A kit for OpenCart.
+The engine is legacy.
+We know.

+### Why

+OpenCart shops are still here.
+What usually grows around them is noise: extra modules, edits on a live site, styles that stop making sense over time.

+**Legacy** puts in one place the things a shop needs before production — and lets you change the platform piece by piece.

+### How

+Not a pile of add-ons, but a shared core: markup, sitemap, languages, bundling, images, components, accessibility.

+No work on production.
+Same environment, architecture, and code style while you write.

+Styles do not pile up as a dead layer over the years.
+Components live next to their look and leave with it.

+### Stance

+OpenCart is legacy.
+Not an excuse.
+Not a flaw.
+The point where the work starts.

+Maybe a trash can.
+Trash cannot.

 ## 📦 Stack

 - OpenCart (ocStore)